 Advice to fleet companies on the way to predictive fleet maintenance

 All the data collected from connected fleets can be overwhelming for fleet managers.
 There are 17,000 fault codes that can be broadcast over the J1939 connector and each one could indicate up to 25 different failure modes.
 AI stitches together all the data points from disparate sources to create actionable insights.

-As you can see, AI can take the burden of data analytics and data-driven insights to improve fleet efficiency, simplify processes for fleet workers, and save businesses from burning huge sums on repairs.
-Here’s some advice on how fleets can evolve from reactive maintenance to to predictive.
+As you can see, using ai for fleet maintenance software can take the burden of data analytics and data-driven insights to improve fleet efficiency, simplify processes for fleet workers, and save businesses from burning huge sums on repairs.
+Here’s some advice on how to evolve outdated fleet preventive maintenance software to predictive vehicle maintenance system.

 There are 17,000 fault codes that can be broadcast over the J1939 connector and each one could indicate up to 25 different failure modes.
 AI stitches together all the data points from disparate sources to create actionable insights.

 - Reverse the legacy culture – Instead of repairing a truck when it breaks, fix a potentially weak link in advance.